CERT-Polska/karton-pcap-miner/README.md

 ### Max PCAP size

-Processing huge (>100MB) PCAP files can change a considerable amount of time.
+Processing huge (>100MB) PCAP files can take a considerable amount of time.
 Use the `max_pcap_size` option to specify the maximum PCAP file size to be analyzed (in bytes).

 ### Indicator ignorelist